yesesri/DataScience_BlogPost/README.md

 I even wanted to know if the students in china and India prefer to learn programming languages that are mostly used by programmers in USA.

 File Description
-"survey_results_public_2019.csv" file have the survey results "survey_results_schema.csv" file includes colum description of data in above file.
+ "./developer_survey_2019.zip/survey_results_public_2019.csv" file have the survey results "./developer_survey_2019.zip/survey_results_schema.csv" file includes colum description of data in above file.
    "DataScience_Blog_post.ipynb" : analysis code file.
-Figure folder : Includes all the analysis figures and other figures used in the notebook and for blog post.
+   Figure folder.zip : Includes all the analysis figures and other figures used in the notebook and for blog post.

 Inference from analysis